 Security Testing Approach

 In order to perform a useful security test of a web application, the security tester should have good knowledge of the HTTP protocol.
 It is important to have an understanding of how the client (browser) and the server communicate using HTTP.

 Additionally, the tester should at least know the basics of SQL injection and XSS.

 Hopefully, the number of security defects present in the web application will not be high.
 However, being capable of describing all the security defects accurately with all the required details will definitely help.

 #1) Password Cracking

 The security testing on a Web Application can be kicked off by “Password Cracking”.
 In order to log in to the private areas of the application, one can either guess a username/ password or use some password cracker tool for the same.
-A list of common usernames and passwords are available along with open source password crackers.
+A list of common usernames and passwords is available along with open-source password crackers.

-If a username or password is stored in cookies without encrypting, an attacker can use different methods to steal the cookies and the information stored in the cookies like username and password.
+If a username or password is stored in cookies without being encrypted, then an attacker can use different methods to steal the cookies and the information stored in the cookies like username and password.

 #2) URL Manipulation Through HTTP GET Methods